mehha/minusadam/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 24.4 =
+= 24.8.1 =

-Release date: 2025-02-04
+Release date: 2025-04-02

-Yoast SEO 24.4 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Bugfixes

-* Fixes a bug where editing a link in the block editor would have unexpected consequences when using undo.
-* Fixes a bug where the `article:modified_time` meta tag would show an earlier time than the `article:published_time` meta tag for scheduled posts.
-* Fixes a bug where the Schema type of the product would not be locked when Yoast WooCommerce SEO is enabled.
-* Fixes a bug where using hyphens at the start or end of a sentence would cripple the content analysis when editing a post.
+* Fixes a potential fatal error on the dashboard page.

-= 24.3 =
+= 24.8 =

-Release date: 2025-01-21
+Release date: 2025-04-01

-Yoast SEO 24.3 brings more enhancements and bugfixes.
+Yoast SEO 24.8 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Introduces more robust HTML processing and highlighting for the _sentence length_ and _paragraph length_ assessments.
+* Adds _pregnant women_ to the potentially non-inclusive phrases targeted by the inclusive language analysis.
+* Improves the inclusive language analysis feedback for the potentially non-inclusive word _exotic_, and prevents the feedback from appearing when _exotic_ is followed by words common in scientific contexts.

+#### Other

+* Removes the Yoast AI Optimize modals from the Yoast admin pages.

+= 24.7 =

+Release date: 2025-03-18

+Yoast SEO 24.7 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

+#### Enhancements

+* Improves the accuracy of assessments measuring character count for Japanese texts by removing common punctuation from the count.

 #### Bugfixes

-* Fixes a bug where the Semrush request would be executed twice when opening the related keyphrases modal.
+* Fixes a bug where the help beacon would be displayed over table pagination on the bulk editor page.
-* Fixes a bug where the text color in the search on our settings page would not change correctly when active, resulting in bad contrast.
-* Fixes a bug where the _View_ button label in the Yoast dashboard would not be available for translation.

 #### Other

-* Improves contrast in the related keyphrase suggestions table.
-* Improves contrast in the RSS supported variables explainer table.
+* Improves the feedback strings of the _subheading distribution_ assessment for better translatability.
+* Removes extra span tags in the Post/Page overview.
+Props to [dilipbheda](https://github.com/dilipbheda).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).